Lord Robert Baden Powell

 The first schism within Scouting was right back in November 1909, when the British Boy Scouts (later the Brotherhood of British Scouts, and known internationally as the Order of World Scouts) was formed, initially comprising an estimated 25 percent of all Scouts in the United Kingdom, but rapidly declining from 1911 onward.
 The organisation was formed due to perceptions of bureaucracy and militaristic tendencies in the mainstream movement.
 With several smaller organisations, such as the Boy's Life Brigade Scouts they formed the National Peace Scouts federation.
 The British Girl Scouts were the female counterpart of the British Boy Scouts.

-Baden-Powell Scouts were formed in 1970, initially in the United Kingdom but now also elsewhere, when it was felt that the "modernisation" of Scouting was abandoning the traditions and inte
+Baden-Powell Scouts were formed in 1970, initially in the United Kingdom but now also elsewhere, when it was felt that the "modernisation" of Scouting was abandoning the traditions and intentions established by Baden-Powell.

 B-P prepared a farewell message to his Scouts, for publication after his death.